mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ## [Extended Formulation](@id DcExtendedFormulationManual)
 The JuMP model created by JuliaGrid is stored in the `method.jump` field of the `DcOptimalPowerFlow` type.
 This allows users to modify the model directly using JuMP macros and functions as needed.
 However, when making such modifications, users become responsible for tasks like setting initial values and extracting solutions, since these changes operate outside the standard JuliaGrid workflow.

 Beyond this approach, JuliaGrid also provides a way to extend the standard DC optimal power flow formulation within its own framework.
-This lets users take advantage of features such as warm start and automatic solution storage, as described below.
+This supports features such as warm start and automatic solution storage, as described below.

 ---